Empower Your Practice

 3. Insurance.
 We hope you have professional liability (malpractice) insurance to cover any potential issues during therapy.

+A well-crafted contract not only sets clear expectations but also fosters trust and accountability.
 Below is a ready-to-use counselling contract template you can copy, paste, and adapt for your practice.
-Replace all bracketed fields with your specific details before sending to clients.
+Replace all bracketed fields with your specific details.
+We have integrated the essential clinical components, such as the limits of confidentiality and emergency protocols, directly into the document to provide you with a comprehensive, single-source agreement.

 COUNSELLING SERVICES AGREEMENT